 Classic Vegan Chocolate Whoopie Pies

-Whoopie!
-My Aunt Nikki gave me this recipe many many years ago and I’ve been making it vegan for a long time but have given it a few tweaks here and there over the years.
-She was actually raised Mennonite (like Amish-lite and not as strict as old order Amish) but left the faith after marrying my uncle.
-Everything she made was incredible and I would look forward to Thanksgiving at their house in Long Island every other year.
+Whoopie pies are a comforting hand held snack cake that I first discovered as a kid in a trip to Amish country in Pennsylvania.
+My Aunt Nikki gave me her original recipe many years ago and I veganized it and made tweaks here and there over the years.
+She was raised Mennonite (not as strict as old order Amish) but converted after marrying my uncle I guess.
+She was the best cook in our family and everything she made was incredible and I would look forward to Thanksgiving at their house in Long Island every other year.
+She’s passed on now but I always think of her fondly when I make her recipes.

-These are great for a picnic or BBQ cause you can wrap them up individually and then everyone can help themselves and there is no slicing a cake or dealing with covering up cupcakes or cookies.
-I’m not sure if that was the thought process at the Amish stands, but they’re very practical so I imagine it could be the reason.
+These are great for a picnic, bake sale or get together because you can wrap them up individually and then everyone can help themselves and there is no slicing a cake or dealing with covering up cupcakes or cookies to deal with.

 The filling is a little unusual and a twist on a traditional buttercream.
-The original recipe always called for egg whites but we’re using our amazing friend aquafaba instead.
-It’s also the egg replacer used in the cakes so one cans worth should do it.
+The original recipe always called for flour but we’re using cornstarch instead as eating raw flour could pose a risk of food-borne illness.
+Cornstarch acts as a stabilizer but you could use arrowroot powder instead.
 This filling is also a great cake frosting so think about it next time you make one.
-It’s very marshmallowy and light.
-So good.
+It’s very marshmallowy and light!

 Classic Vegan Chocolate Whoopie Pies